 On the other hand, if your situation is a little more serious or complex, an experienced personal injury lawyer can help protect your rights against big insurance companies, their expert adjusters and their teams of lawyers.

 A good attorney will know the applicable laws, local court rules and all legal procedures so that they can efficiently advocate for you.
 They will shield you from the stress of the claims process so you can focus on healing, while ensuring that you get a fair settlement.

 Here are some thoughts and concerns you might have:

 You aren’t even sure you have a case.

-Don’t personal injury lawyers only handle “million dollar cases?”
-If your case is small, you might get stuck with some sad, desperate lawyer.
+Don’t personal injury lawyers only handle million dollar cases?
+If my case is too small, will I get stuck with an inexperienced lawyer?

 You’re a capable person.

 But do I have the time, expertise & negotiation experience to handle this on my own?

 Someone else injured you, and it feels unfair.